Network Identification for Diffusively-Coupled Systems with Minimal Time Complexity: A Network Identification Algorithm For Convergent Networks

-Theorem \ref{thm.GeneralErrorRateAndComplexity} gives and error bound on the elements of the matrix $M$.
-We want a clearer error estimate on the weighted graph computed by the algorithm.
-We conclude this section by relating between the estimate on $|M_{ij} - \mathcal M_{ij}|$, the estimates on the weights $\{\nu_{ij}\}$, and the estimate on the graph $\G$.
+Theorem \ref{thm.GeneralErrorRateAndComplexity} gives an error bound on the elements of the matrix $M$, but we want a more explicit error estimate on the weighted graph $\hat{\mathcal{G}}_{\hat \nu}$ computed by the algorithm.
+We now relate the estimate on $|M_{ij} - \mathcal M_{ij}|$, the estimates on the weights $\{\nu_{ij}\}$, and the estimate on the graph $\G$.